Limassol: Parks

 The Limassol Public Gardens, located along the coastal road, boasts a diverse array of vegetation, including eucalyptus trees, pine trees, and cypresses.
-Within the garden, visitors can explore the Limassol Zoo that houses deer, moufflons, ostriches, pheasants, tigers, lions, monkeys, vultures, pelicans, flamingos and various other animals and birds.
-The Patticheio Municipal Museum and an open theatre, which has been renovated to host international performances, can also be found within the gardens.
+Within the garden, is the Limassol Zoo, which houses deer, moufflons, ostriches, pheasants, tigers, lions, monkeys, vultures, pelicans, flamingos and various other animals and birds.
+The Patticheio Municipal Museum and an open theatre, which was renovated to host international performances, are also within the gardens.

 The Limassol Molos, a multifunctional seaside park from reclaimed land that spans 1 km, is one of the city's largest hotspots, as well as one of the largest parks on the island.
 Fishing, kayaking and many other watersports can be done off the piers of the park.
 The Limassol Sculpture Park, commissioned by the Limassol Municipality, can be found at Molos.
 The sculptures were created by Costas Dikefalos, Thodoros Papayiannis, Vassilis Vassili and Kyriakos Rokos from Greece, Helene Black from Cyprus, and more.